Unary coding

 for $n=1,2,3,...$.
 Although it is the optimal symbol-by-symbol coding for such probability distributions, Golomb coding achieves better compression capability for the geometric distribution because it does not consider input symbols independently, but rather implicitly groups the inputs.
 For the same reason, arithmetic encoding performs better for general probability distributions, as in the last case above.

+Unary coding is both a prefix-free code and a self-synchronizing code.

 Unary code in use today

 Examples of unary code uses include: